script-fu/artbox/content/hub/docs/folder/Installation.md

 ## Install Location

 After the Git challenge and package installation, we can proceed with the task.
-We'll keep the files we need in repository folders on the hard-drive, it's good to call the root folder "code", then put in a sub-folder, like "gnome", then another sub-folder "build" and one called "bash"
+We'll keep the files we need in repository folders on the hard-drive, it's good to call the root folder `code`, then put in a sub-folder, like `gnome`, then another sub-folder `build` and one called `bash`

 * Home
   * code